s-crypt/insublimeblog/content/How-I-found-75k-Twitter-Bot-Accounts.md

 [Some took a break from political stuff and used some nice roses.](example%20(7).webp) [This one has a picture of some attractive military guy.](example%20(32).webp)

 The picture of Mr. Military seems... off.
 It looks like a picture taken in 2014 with an iPhone 4 and some crusty photo app filter.
 Let's [reverse image search](example%20(33).webp).
 Oh!
 A Result!
 It shows a photo from postimg.cc so let's see the context.
-Well hello there Mr. Military, or should I call you [eSln_hQ==_(1)](example%20(34).webp).
+Well hello there Mr. Military, or should I call you [eSln_hQ_(1)](example%20(34).webp).
-That postimg is from 2019.
-No other results.

 Most of these accounts have the [same number of followers as following](example%20(35).webp), which is usually my first red flag if an account is a bot.
 It is surprisingly accurate.